-100. Agricultural Value Chain Financing.
+105. Agricultural Value Chain Financing.
 This is a capacity building program for financial institutions aimed to introduce the key concepts of agricultural value chain, value chain financing, and different tools for overcoming diseconomies of scale in reaching out to smallholders.
+A number of publications on agricultural value chains and agricultural value chain financing are included in the references.

-6.4 Options related to Risk Management Gap
+6.6 Options related to Risk Management Gap

-101. AIP-PRISMA can address the Risk Management Gap by piloting alternative types of collateral with partner financial institutions in the target districts, promoting pilots for crop and livestock insurance in partnership with microinsurance institutions, and expanding existing efforts in warehouse receipt systems (WRS).
+106. AIP-PRISMA can address the Risk Management Gap by promoting pilot initiatives that test alternative types of collateral with partner financial institutions in the target districts, crop and livestock insurance in partnership with microinsurance institutions, and expanding existing efforts in the use of warehouse receipts.

-102. Alternative types of collateral could be explored with partner financial institutions in the target districts.
-In addition to hard collateral based on titled fixed assets, other acceptable collateral are social capital (for example based on group lending), movable collateral (such as inventories), partial collateral and zero collateral (for example in the presence of credit guarantee).
+107. Alternative types of collateral could be explored with partner financial institutions in the target districts.
+In addition to hard collateral (titled fixed assets), other acceptable collateral are social capital (typically used in group lending schemes), movable collateral (such as inventories), partial collateral and zero collateral (for example, in the presence of a credit guarantee).